-This section outlines the data sources, indicator selection, weighting, and scoring methods used to 1) develop the threshold of concern for small community water systems (CWS) and 2) assess the potential physical costs of consolidating systems of concern.
+This section outlines the data sources, indicator selection, weighting, and scoring methods used to 1) develop the threshold of concern for small CWS and 2) assess the potential physical costs of consolidating systems of concern.

 Chapter 3's background section draws on legislation, gray literature, news reports, and peer-reviewed literature on recent drought impacts in California.
-It then analyzes county-level records and information to assess SB-552 compliance within Los Angeles County.
+It then analyzes countylevel records and information to assess SB-552 compliance within LA County.
 The threshold of concern is based on a composite risk score calculated from nine indicators, each representing a physical, environmental, or operational stressor.
 These include groundwater decline, presence of interties, emergency intertie availability, supplier size, source capacity violations, drought impact history, bottled water reliance, distribution outages, and surrounding land use.
 Indicators are drawn from multiple state datasets, including the Department of Water Resources (DWR) 2024 Vulnerability Assessment, the State Water Resources Control Board (SWRCB) SAFER Risk Assessment, and the 2023 Electronic Annual Report (eAR).

 Each indicator is assigned a weight based on its relative impact on system reliability, with groundwater decline and interties weighted most heavily.
 Indicator values are normalized to a 0-100 scale to allow cross-indicator comparison and are multiplied by their weights to produce a composite score for each system.
-Systems with scores above 50 are categorized as Critical Risk, those between 40 and 49 as High Risk, between 30 and 39 as Moderate Risk, and below 30 as Low Risk.
+Systems with scores above 50 are categorized as critical risk, those between 40 and 49 as high risk, between 30 and 39 as moderate risk, and below 30 as low risk.